 Perhaps the most iconic of wedding hair accessories, the flower crown is whimsical and romantic and makes for a simple DIY project.
-Using her experiences as both a newlywed and author, Christy Meisner Doramus dreamed up her book Flower Crowns: 30 Enchanting DIY Floral Creations, the first DIY guide of its kind detailing the steps to create gorgeous floral crowns for any occasion.
-Here, she shares her top tips for pulling off the perfect flower crown look—plus an exclusive tutorial that you won't want to miss.
+Using her experiences as both a bride and author, Christy Meisner Doramus dreamed up her book Flower Crowns, the first do-it-yourself guide of its kind, detailing the steps to create gorgeous floral crowns for any occasion.
+Ahead, she shares her top tips for pulling off the perfect look for your upcoming nuptials—plus an exclusive tutorial that you won't want to miss.

 Meet the Expert